 Algae fertilizer is especially useful because it is a living organism.
 When you use algae as a fertilizer, it quickly begins to break down releasing its abundant nitrogen source.
 As a result, algae can act as an excellent fertilizer that can be used to help grow crops efficiently.

 #8: Algae Is A Productive CO2 Emissions Cleaner

 Algae is able to absorb CO2, carbon dioxide, because it needs CO2 in order to grow.
 As algae grows, it will absorb CO2 at high rates while releasing O2, or oxygen, which can help clean emissions from nuclear power plants and other energy sources releasing CO2.

 Algae can be used to create plastics in a bio-friendly and environment friendly way.
 To grow algae, companies must find sunlight and waste water.
 In fact, some companies have begun creating environment friendly plastic products with algae such as water bottles and have coined the phrase "green plastics."

 #10: Algae and Wastewater Treatment

 Algae can be an efficient component when it comes to wastewater treatment.
 Microalgae culture is currently being used as a tertiary bio treatment step for wastewater treatments.
-Additionaly it is also equipped with the unique ability to produce biomass.
-Which can also be used in a multipurpose manner.
+Additionally it is also equipped with the unique ability to produce biomass, which can also be used in a multipurpose manner.
 Algae is fascinating due to its ability to utilize inorganic nitrogen and phosphorus in its growth process.